 There’s another timing bias for this one.
 It is ‘Ask Your Developer’ by Jeff Lawson, looking at the developer-centric approach at Twilio.
 There’s a lot of good content on how to inspire great individuals and teams to be creative.
 There’s a good chapter on developer experience, their golden path, and off-roading.

 And how they’ve organised around developer experience.
 We’re a big proponent of limiting cognitive burden and increasing developer experience.
 So it’s good to read about that in other orgs.
 I recommend it as a good read.
 It comes across well on Audible too.

 12. The Software Architect Elevator

-That book is one that we all refer back and try to model ourselves.
+We all refer back to that book and try to model ourselves.
 As a technical leader, you don’t compromise your principles, but you tailor your message for the audience you’re talking to.
-It’s a great way to coach tech people who are trying to move towards Leadership.
+It’s a great way to coach tech people who are trying to move toward Leadership.
 It’s a great book on how to approach different contexts and people.

 Good architecture is about communication

-One of our famous phrases is: ‘good architecture is about communication’.
-And that has puzzled many people who I have said that to.
+One of our famous phrases is: ‘Good architecture is about communication’.
+And that has puzzled many people to who I have said that to.